Nyholm/SuperSlim/README.md

 ## The future of this framework

+This small project is obviously not a competitor to any of the large frameworks and it should never be treated like that.
+It is just an exercise to show how easy it is to build small application based on Symfony components.
+And if one is using an architecture similar to SuperSlim there will not be any issues upgrading to a full Symfony framework when needed in the future.

 I will treat this as a hobby project.
 If you like it, give it a star and fork it to turn it into something you like.